-A man's life is what his thoughts make of it. - Marcus Aurelius on the afternoon of 24 April 2016, of hepatic ecphalopathy caused by cirrhosis of the liver immediately triggered an outpouring of obituaries and tributes from the news and sports media, most notably the Honolulu Star-Advertiser, The New York Times, The Washington Post, NBC News, Yahoo Sports, The Sacramento Bee, and The York Dispatch.
-These memorials were informed by countless colleagues, friends, and journalists over the years who had recorded Tommy's extraordinary achievements on the lifting platform.
-This account aims to provide a richer narrative of spective, written not as an intimate friend but as an acquaintance who has observed and been inspired by his approach to sport and life.
+A man's life is what his thoughts make of it. - Marcus Aurelius

+All of us knew it was coming for many months, but the mood of sadness that gripped the weightlifting world was no less profound when we learned that the great Tommy (Tamio) Kono was no longer with us.
+His death on the afternoon of 24 April 2016, of hepatic encephalopathy caused by cirrhosis of the liver immediately triggered an outpouring of obituaries and tributes from the news and sports media, most notably the Honolulu Star-Advertiser, The New York Times, The Washington Post, NBC News, Yahoo Sports, The Sacramento Bee, and The York Dispatch.1 These memorials were informed by countless colleagues, friends, and journalists over the years who had recorded Tommy's extraordinary achievements on the lifting platform.2 This account aims to provide a richer narrative of Kono's life that is both retrospective and introspective, written not as an intimate friend but as an acquaintance who has observed and been inspired by his approach to sport and life.
 It is based not only on personal experiences and the many accounts of his life, but by original sources, including interviews and correspondence.
 Most revealing of Tommy are the two instructional and autobiographical volumes he authored in later life.3 In the spirit of those accounts, my intention is to convey a behind-the-scenes perspective that goes beyond pounds lifted, championships won, and honors bestowed during the golden years of his competitive life.
 It will also examine other less heralded aspects of his involvement with the sport he loved and provide some insights into the cultural origins of his competitive spirit.